ZLMei/SourceDataAndMatlabCodes/README.md

 which is submitted to the International Journal of Science Science.

-File                              Corresponding Example in the paper
+File                              &emsp;&emsp;&emsp;Corresponding Example in the paper

 Example1_1.m                      &emsp;Sec.4.1: the observable span contains the coupling function <br />
   -Source_data_for_example_1-1\\